How to apply for domestic students

 Monash JD minimum entry requirements

-An undergraduate degree (or equivalent) with at least a Grade Point Average (GPA) of 5.0 on a 7 point scale, or qualification/experience or satisfactory substitute that the faculty considers to be equivalent.
+An Australian bachelor degree (or equivalent) with at least a Grade Point Average (GPA) of 5.0 on a 7 point scale.

-An undergraduate degree (or equivalent) with at least a Grade Point Average (GPA) of 4.0 on a 7 point scale and LSAT score of 150+ (taken within 5 years prior to applying for admission).
+An Australian bachelor degree (or equivalent) with at least a Grade Point Average (GPA) of 4.0 on a 7 point scale and a LSAT* score of 150+ (taken within 5 years prior to applying for admission).

 Information about Commonwealth Supported Place applications (CSP)

 Commonwealth Supported Places (CSP) are available in 2022.
 CSPs are awarded to top-performing applicants through a competitive selection process based on academic merit.
 The GPA required for a CSP depends on the pool of applicants for that intake period.
 It is important to note that CSP's cannot be deferred.

 Please refer to the 'Important Dates' tab for relevant CSP deadlines.
 Please note only successful CSP recipients will be contacted.

 Applicants must provide the following as original, certified copies or scanned copies of documents to support their application:

 - Academic transcripts for all tertiary studies undertaken, including any incomplete studies and any studies for which you have been granted credit in your completed degree